scriptPilot/google-calendar-skedpal/README.md

-# google-calendar-skedpal
+# Google Calendar Solutions for SkedPal

-Google Calendar solutions for SkedPal.
+Solutions to support the workflow based on Google Calendar and [SkedPal](https://skedpal.com/).